 With a goal of getting out and about more, we headed to Wadi Shees this weekend.

-After the early morning fog cleared, the drive proved to be really pleasant and the kids were awed by the series of tunnels that one needs to drive through to access the location.
+After the early morning fog cleared, the drive proved to be really pleasant.
+The kids were awed by the series of tunnels that one needs to drive through to access the location.
 Apparently, these tunnels are some of the longest in the Middle East and cut through the Hajar mountains as you approach Khor Fakkan.

-The Wadi Shees Nature Trail turned out to be a relatively easy hike, which can take anywhere between 30-45 minutes depending on if you stop to read all the very informative signboards.
+The Wadi Shees Nature Trail turned out to be a relatively easy hike.
+It can take anywhere between 30-45 minutes depending on if you stop to read all the very informative signboards.
 Definitely recommend stopping and reading because they really help put the area in great context.

-Turns out the Wadi Shees area was once a busy settlement.
+The info boards say that Wadi Shees area was once a busy settlement.
 The ruler of Sharjah used to also visit often.
+The house that he used to stay in is now a mosque.
 The area is now mainly used by local farmers.
+The kids were excited to see the goats.

 But what we found the most interesting was that Wadi Shees is a rarity in that it has fresh water flowing all year round.
 This is due to the Falaj system (system that collects rainwater in underground wells and distributes it through an irrigation network) which was built 3,000 years ago (yes, you read that correctly!).